mitulsavani/react-native-daug/README.md

 - Users can like and comments on Posts
 - Users can follow each other

 Used [React Native AWS3](https://github.com/benjreinhart/react-native-aws3)  library to let the users upload a new profile picture.
-Additionally, I used [React Native Elements](https://github.com/react-native-training/react-native-elements) library to build UI, [React Navigation](https://reactnavigation.org/) library to handle navigation, and packages such as react-native-modal and react-native-keyboard-aware-scroll-view to improve UI.
+Additionally, I used [React Native Elements](https://github.com/react-native-training/react-native-elements) library to build UI, [React Navigation](https://reactnavigation.org/) library to handle navigation, and packages such as react-native-modal and [React-Native-Keyboard-Aware-Scroll-View](https://github.com/APSL/react-native-keyboard-aware-scroll-view) to improve UI.

 Would like to implement Redux in the future to better manage the state.
 Also would like to add themeing to the app to enable light/dark modes, and overall make the app more dynamic and functional.